 Helvetinjärvi National Park Trails

 The marked trails are in the northern and eastern parts of the National Park.
 It is practical to start at the parking areas in Haukanhieta (the western part of the park, Ruovesi) or Kankimäki (Helvetinkoluntie 775, 34600 Ruovesi).

 - The Helvetistä Itään Nature Trail from Kankimäki to Helvetinkolu, 4 km.
 The old trail, which has badly eroded in places, has now been replaced by a new circle trail that is taken anticlockwise.
 After branching off from the forest road coming from Kankimäki, the northern part of the trail winds through the brook-side spruce forest, light-filled pine forests and past mire depressions towards the rugged gorge.
 The southern part of the trail takes you across wet treeless mires, stunted pine bogs, brook-side forests and finally to the forest road that leads to Kankimäki.
 Along the trail you can admire a waterfall recovering from the rainy weather, or you can sit down at a picnic table and take a rest break in the beautiful mire landscape, where you can see signs of peat moss digging.
 Use of the old trail has been discontinued.
 There are information boards along the new trail on the natural features and cultural history of the area.

-- Services: Restaurant Helvetin Portti at Kankimäki, a campfire site by the Helvetinkolu Gorge and a day trip hut.
+- Services: Restaurant Helvetin Portti at Kankimäki, a campfire site by the Helvetinkolu Gorge and a day-use hut.
 The campfire site and the hut are situated by the lake.
 To visit them one must walk a 200-step-staircase back and forth.

 - The 11-km-long trail from Haukanhieta to Helvetinkolu and back starts in the southeastern side of Lake Haukkajärvi, and leads up to hilltops and down to the gorge valleys.
 The trail is quite demanding due to great differences in altitude, so walking takes time.
 There are steps at the steepest hillsides.
 Return by the same path.

-- Services: Cooking shelter, camping and campfire site, and drinking water available at Haukanhieta, camping site at Lake Iso Ruokejärvi, day trip hut and campfire site at Helvetinkolu.
+- Services: Cooking shelter, camping and campfire site, and drinking water available at Haukanhieta, camping site at Lake Iso Ruokejärvi, day-use hut and campfire site at Helvetinkolu.

 - Trail from Helvetinkolu Gorge to Lake Luomajärvi and back, 7,4 km, goes through the oldest forests of the park.
 Lake Luomajärvi is part of the same fault lake formation as Lake Iso Helvetinjärvi.
 Return by the same path.

-- Services: Campfire place and day trip hut at Helvetinkolu.
+- Services: Campfire place and day-use hut at Helvetinkolu.
 At Lake Luomajärvi cooking shelter and camping site.